rebecca-pete/sea-nyc-weather/README.md

-# US Weather Comparisons:
-# Seattle & New York City
+# Weather Comparisons: Seattle & New York City

 ## Introduction

-This project compares the weather behavior for Seattle and New York City over a twelve month period, beginning July 1, 2014 through June 30 2015.

-### Source
-This project uses csv datasets referenced in the [538 US Weather History](https://github.com/fivethirtyeight/data/tree/master/us-weather-history) repo and created with source data pulled from [Weather Underground](http://wunderground.com).
+This report explores the temperature and precipitation data for Seattle and New York City.
+Using a Jupyter Notebook, you will explore and filter weather data to determine the temperature range at which both cities receive the most precipitation.

+This report uses data collected by [Weather Underground](http://wunderground.com) from July 1st, 2014 through June 30, 2015.

-## Data Dictionary
+## Data dictionary

 Field                   | Description
 ---                     |---------